Mateusz-Slisz/matblog/README.md

 # matblog
-Hi, its my blog created on Django
+Hi, its my blog created by Django